Programs and Services

 Brain Injury Survivor’s Support Group

-The Brain Injury Survivors Peer Support Group provides an opportunity for survivors to meet for socialization in a peer environment.
-The group runs every Wednesday from 1pm – 2pm and offers a venue for survivors to socialize and meet friends.
+The Brain Injury Survivors Support Group provides an opportunity for survivors to meet for socialization in a peer environment.
+The group runs every Wednesday from 1pm – 2pm.
 All acquired brain injury survivors are welcome.

 Caregiver’s Support Group

 The Caregivers Support Group is designed for individuals who provide caring and support to a loved one with an acquired brain injury (family and friends are welcome).
 The Caregivers Support Group recognizes that brain injuries seriously impact families and those who provide care to brain injury survivors and offers a safe place for participants to discuss the stresses, challenges and rewards of family caregiving.
-This support group is facilitated by a licensed counsellor and promotes skill building for enhancing caregiver wellbeing.
-The group is held on the fourth Wednesday of each month from 6 to 7:30 pm.
-The group is held offsite in the Resonance Arts Studio, situated at 1475-15th Street, Courtenay.
+This support group meets monthly and is facilitated by a licensed counsellor and promotes skill building for enhancing caregiver wellbeing.
+Contact CVHIS for further information.

-The Family Counselling Program offers free clinical counselling for family members, and caregivers who provide care to acquired brain injury and stroke survivors or survivors.
+The Family Counselling Program offers up to 10 free 1 on 1 clinical counselling sessions for head injury survivors, family members, and caregivers.

-CVHIS developed this program to support the needs of the many family members or caregivers in our community whose mental health and wellbeing has been impacted by the challenging experience of providing care to brain injury survivors.
-This program is particularly suited to family members or caregivers experiencing: depression, anxiety, stress, fatigue, anger, grief and social isolation.
+CVHIS developed this program to support the needs of head injury survivors, family members or caregivers in our community whose mental health and wellbeing has been impacted.
+This program is particularly suited to those experiencing: depression, anxiety, stress, fatigue, anger, grief and social isolation.

 - Must be a resident of the Comox Valley

 This program runs on a weekly basis and we work with two registered clinical counsellors.

 If you would like to learn more about this program, please contact us for more information.